Pearl hunting: History

-Persian Gulf

-The shallow Persian Gulf produced many pearls, and the pearling industry flourished in Kuwait, UAE, and Qatar, with Bahrain producing the highest export.
-The price for pearls increased throughout the nineteenth century, with the pearl trade expanding in this region expanding.
-At this time, pearls from the Persian Gulf were being traded in Aleppo and Istanbul, and there is evidence that merchants would sail to India (particularly Bombay) to sell pearls.
-By the 1930s, there were a few traders travelling all the way to Paris to sell their pearls.
-In the early twentieth century, it was estimated that about a quarter of the population living in the Persian Gulf's littoral was involved with the pearl trade.
-The pearling industry in this region reached its zenith around 1912, "the Year of Superabundance."
-By the 1950s, however, dependency on pearls was replaced by dependency on oil, as oil was discovered and the oil industry became the dominant economic trade.

 Americas

 In a similar manner as in Asia, Native Americans harvested freshwater pearls from lakes and rivers like the Ohio, Tennessee, and Mississippi, while others successfully retrieved marine pearls from the Caribbean and waters along the coasts of Central and South America.

 In the time of colonial slavery in northern South America (off the northern coasts of modern Colombia and Venezuela), slaves were used as pearl divers.
 A diver's career was often short-lived because the waters being searched were known to be shark-infested, resulting in frequent attacks on divers.
-However, a slave who discovered a great pearl could sometimes purchase his freedom.
+A slave who discovered a great pearl could sometimes purchase his freedom.

 The Great Depression in the United States in the 1930s made it hard to get good prices for pearl shell.
 The natural pearls found from harvested oysters were a rare bonus for the divers.
 Many fabulous specimens were found over the years.
 By the 1930s, over-harvesting had severely depleted the oyster beds.
 The US government was forced to strictly regulate the harvest to prevent the oysters from becoming extinct, and the Mexican government banned all pearl harvesting from 1942 to 1963.